“The brick walls are there to stop the people who don’t want it badly enough. They’re there to stop the other people.”

 Which is not to say none of those people who talk about it will ever write a book.
 For some, the hardest of circumstances is carrying an unwritten story for years before they do eventually find a way to write it.

-But there are also those who assume writing doesn’t require either skill or sacrifice.
-These are usually people who haven’t tried writing a book themselves!
+But there are also those who assume writing doesn’t require sacrifice.
+These are usually people who haven’t tried writing a book themselves.

 When I read a book, I appreciate every part of the story.
 But I also appreciate the passion the author must have had for that story, to persevere to the end, no matter what else was going on in their life at the time.